Agoric/documentation/main/distributed-programming.md

 Notifiers are the facet of the protocol that provides updates to consumers.
 The other side is an updater, which is how information providers supply information.
 The object that wants to publish information starts by calling `makeNotifierKit()`, which returns `{ notifier, updater }`.
 The notifier is provided to clients, while the updater is retained internally.
-The udpater has three methods, `updateState(state)`, `finish(finalState)`, and `fail(reason)`. `updateState` supplies a new state that will be used to resolve all the outstanding promises. `finish` and `fail` both close the stream, one with a final state, the other by rejecting the promise, so that clients' Promises
+The updater has three methods, `updateState(state)`, `finish(finalState)`, and `fail(reason)`. `updateState` supplies a new state that will be used to resolve all the outstanding promises. `finish` and `fail` both close the stream, one with a final state, the other by rejecting the promise, so that clients' Promises